|16 500 (International capacity)|

 In 2011, while celebrating its centenary, FC Luzern had the chance to open the new ground.
-Replacing the old, but very popular Stadion Allmend was the swissporarena, named that as part of naming rights deal with club's prominent sponsor.
+Replacing the old but very popular Stadion Allmend was the swissporarena, named that as part of a naming rights deal with the club's prominent sponsor.

 Venue worth app.
 CHF80 mln has been designed by Daniel Marques and Iwan Bühler.
 Dominating colours are those of the FCL - gold and blue.
 Gold is seen throughout the facades created with vertical baleens.
 These allow light to get into the promenade surrounding stands which would otherwise be dark, painted mostly in dark blue.
 So is the colour of the seats, creating an ellegant impression in this intimate football-specific stadium.
 In national games it accommodates 17,500 fans of whom 3,000 stand.
 Thus, when UEFA rules apply, terracing is converted into seating and capacity decreases to 16,500.

 Euro 2025: Race to host the women’s tournament heats up

 Four bids are currently in the competition to become the women's Euro 2025 host.
 Looking at the whole process, at least one trend seems to be emerging: joined bids.
 Similarly to the competitions to host men’s Euro 2028 or World Cup 2030, that are shaping up, potential organisers are eager to welcome big tournaments but also look for ways to keep the costs down by joining forces.